What System Removes Waste from the Body and How

 Skin structure with upper and lower layers, hair, and other tissues.
 (Courtesy NIH)

 Intestine: As such, the intestine is not involved in the excretion mechanism.
-However, the intestine helps to eliminate waste by not absorbing them back into the blood.
+However, the intestine helps to eliminate waste by not absorbing it back into the blood.

 Leave a Comment